Summer Reading Solutions for Librarians, Teachers and Parents

 More Information for Teachers and Librarians

 Summer Reading Clubs at libraries turn many reluctant readers into bookworms.
 Here are themes for successful summer programs.
+During my library career, I had 30 summers of getting kids to read during the school break.
+This is a great book to develop your program and get kids to flock to the library.

 © 2013 Virginia Allain